How Event-Driven Batch Processing Can Cut Cloud Costs by 50%+

 Current State Event-Driven State Savings

-Combined savings typically range from 50-80%, with some workloads achieving 90%+ reduction.
+Combined savings typically range from 50 to 80 percent, with some workloads achieving 90 percent or greater reduction.

 Common Mistakes to Avoid

 1. Over-Engineering Start simple.
 A Lambda function triggered by S3 events is often enough.
-Don't build Kubernetes clusters for workloads that process 1,000 items/day.
+Do not build Kubernetes clusters for workloads that process 1,000 items per day.

 2. Ignoring Cold Starts Serverless functions have startup latency.
 For latency-sensitive batches, use provisioned concurrency or container-based solutions.